Port51/DX11-Raytracer/README.md

 To mitigate this, I replaced the image buffer with a G-Buffer class containing separate buffers for the final image and ice volumetrics.
 The ice volumetrics are calculated for a set number of passes (20 right now), and are then sampled during the final image calculation.

-When a ray hits ice, if it has not bounced yet, it samples from the G-Buffer instead of executing the expensive ray marching.
-If the ray has bounced before, it instead runs the ray marching with much lower quality settings.
+This works great for rays that have not bounced yet, but what about rays that bounce off spheres and enter the ice from a different direction or at an off-screen point?
+For those, I run the ray marching again, using lower quality settings.
+As you can see from the reflections on the spheres, the reduced quality is not very noticeable.

 ## 3D Perlin noise:
 The goal here was to have 3D noise with no repetition for any X, Y, and Z positions greater than (-1000000, -1000000, -1000000).
 I first tried using a cache of random numbers, but found it tricky to avoid repetition while getting enough detail.